siruma/DS-group-project/README.md

 ```
 python src/server/server.py --help
 ```
+<mark>HOX!</mark> : The server will generate a database file named 'user.db' in case it is not already present.

 When the server is running, you can start connecting to it with clients.
 To start a client to join a game of tic-tac-toe, you don't have to download the project files again.